langgenius/dify-docs/en/advanced/datasets/README.md

 Most language models use outdated training data and have length limitations for the context of each request.
 For example, GPT-3.5 is trained on corpora from 2021 and has a limit of approximately 4k tokens per request.
 This means that developers who want their AI applications to be based on the latest and private context conversations must use techniques like embedding.

-Dify' dataset feature allows developers (and even non-technical users) to easily manage datasets and automatically integrate them into AI applications.
+Dify' knowledge feature allows developers (and even non-technical users) to easily manage datasets and automatically integrate them into AI applications.
 All you need to do is prepare text content, such as:

 * Long text content (TXT, Markdown, DOCX, HTML, JSONL, or even PDF files)
 * Structured data (CSV, Excel, etc.)